 Associate Professor 1, 2

 Next higher step

 f.
 Merit increase to Professor, Steps 6, 7, 8, 9, and Above Scale:

 Eligibility for review based upon years of service DOES NOT apply to advancements beyond Professor, Step 5; "normal" periods of service at the steps above 4 are not specified.
 Service at Steps 5 and above may be of indefinite duration.
 Advancements to Step 6, 7, 8, 9 and to Above Scale are based not only upon performance since the last preceding advancement, but also upon performance since promotion to Professor.

 1) Step 6:

-Advancement to Professor Step 6 involves an overall career review and will be granted on evidence of sustained and continuing excellence in each of the following three categories: (1) scholarship or creative achievement, (2) University teaching, and (3) service.
+Advancement to Professor Step 6 may involve an overall career review, however, on the Santa Cruz campus, emphasis should be given to work done since advancement to, or appointment at the rank of Professor.
+Advancement will be granted on evidence of sustained and continuing excellence in each of the following three categories: (1) scholarship or creative achievement, (2) University teaching, and (3) service.
 Above and beyond that, great academic distinction, recognized nationally, will be required in scholarly or creative achievement or teaching.
 Advancement to Step 6 usually will not occur after less than 3 years of service at Step 5.

 2) Step 7: